ISUgenomics/bioinformatics-workbook/projectManagement/Intro_projectManagement.md

 The name of your project folder should be descriptive of the project, for example, WhiteAbaloneRNA-Seq or SeriolaGWAS.

-## Notebook
+## 2. Notebook

 Science isn't reproducible if it isn't recorded.
 Traditionally, paper notebooks have been used in the wet lab to record the science performed that day and the outcome.
 In bioinformatics, science is recorded digitally in a digital notebook.
 We recommend using GitHub as your digital notebook.

 #### GitHub

 GitHub is often thought of as a tool for programmers to version control code but it can also be used to version control text documents as an online notebook.
-If you don't have a GitHub account, you can set one up based on this [GitHub Tutorial](/bioinformatics-workbook/Appendix/github/introgithub) and as a researcher or educator you can request a free upgrade to get access to [unlimited private repos.](https://help.github.com/articles/about-github-education-for-educators-and-researchers/)
+If you don't have a GitHub account, you can set one up based on this [GitHub Tutorial](/bioinformatics-workbook/Appendix/github/introgithub) and the free version of GitHub now allows for unlimited free repositories.
+In addition, as a researcher or educator you can request a free upgrade to get access to [unlimited users in private repos.](https://help.github.com/articles/about-github-education-for-educators-and-researchers/).

 One of the great aspects of GitHub is that you can use [markdown](/bioinformatics-workbook/Appendix/Markdown) syntax to very quickly format your notebook.
 For example, This tutorial is written in markdown and you can make headers```# ## ###```, bullet points ```*```, code blocks and insert images very easily.
+Markdown can also be easily converted to PDF for sharing.

 Assuming you now have a GitHub account, create a GitHub repository with the same name you labeled your project folder (ie: WhiteAbaloneRNA-Seq or SeriolaGWAS).

+Here is the first integration between project components.

+**For every subfolder create a markdown file**

-**For every subfolder you make in your project folder on your remote machine, create a markdown file in your GitHub repository.**
+For every subfolder you make in your project folder on your remote machine or computer, create a markdown file in your GitHub repository.

 * Notebook_LastName
     * 00_RawData.md